 Final Approval and Submission

-A Grant Submission Approval Form must be submitted to the Director of Grants and Resource Development at least two weeks prior to submission of all grant applications, requiring signatures from the Director of Grants and Resource Development, the Executive Vice President of Business and Financial Services, and the President.
+A Grant Submission Approval Form must be submitted to the Director of Grants and Resource Development at least two weeks prior to submission of all grant applications, requiring signatures from the VP for finance and administration and the president.

 Final submission of grants is coordinated by the Grants Department.
 Federal grant requests are submitted by the Grants Department to ensure that forms are accurately completed, all required documentation is included and that submission deadlines are met.